drilic/xperience-formcontrol-template/README.md

 The Xperience form control template offers an automated solution to quickly start developing new form controls in Xperience by Kentico.
 The solution provides a script that modifies all necessary placeholders and configurations required for your new form control class library.
 In just a few steps, you can create a personalized template for your solution and start building your code.

 ## Requirements
-* **Xperience by Kentico 30.0.0** - It does not work for older versions of Xperience.
+* **Xperience by Kentico 30.0.0** - It has not been tested on older versions of Xperience.

 ## Setup flow
 1. Navigate to the _scripts_ folder